 I admit I am not a beer drinker.
 I do drink hard cider, so that is the closest it comes for me to have a beer.
-So when I have a beer recipe idea, I ask my friends, especially male friends, if they think this would work with beer.
-I know they all go gaga when Oktoberfest beer comes out, and I know the flavors in it is spices and pumpkin for the most part.
-I had this idea about soaking a potato in the beer to make
+So this Oktoberfest beer recipe idea of crispy baked sweet potato fries, I ask my friends, especially male friends, if they think this would work with an Oktoberfest beer.

 - 1 bottle Oktoberfest beer